tlienart/GPlot.jl/docs/src/man/styling.md

 TBD:
 - note that x2axis/y2axis revert to xaxis/yaxis (GLE restriction)
 - cannot have xaxis off and x2axis on, same for y
+- if xticks happens after grid it will disable, should use xticks! if want to change position

 ## LineStyle